- Sleeps 4

 Please note: The cottage sits on the banks of a river and care must be taken.
 Young children should not be left unattended in the garden.

-The lower path leads to the quay gives immediate access to very deep water when the tide is in and a very sharp drop onto the beach if the tide is out.
+The lower path leading to the quay gives immediate access to very deep water when the tide is in and a very sharp drop onto the beach if the tide is out.
+Please note the quay is currently out of use.